LandoNikko/Pilko-Frame-Capture-Studio/README.md

         Compares the overall distribution of colors and brightness levels between frames.
 If the distribution is different enough (adjustable value) in a scene change, it triggers a frame capture. [(2)](#underlying-concepts)
     - **Pixel Difference**<br />
         Measures the percentage of pixels that have changed between frames.
 If the percentage is above the threshold (adjustable value), a frame capture will be triggered. [(3)](#underlying-concepts)
+  - Please try different values to see how it affects the capture sensitivity.
 ![Pilko_SmartAuto](https://github.com/user-attachments/assets/6be5a6b4-72d9-4533-a6d2-16d611574ce7)

 #### Contact Sheet